 - disclosure period.

 Anyone can register to receive email notification of updates to the Category A register.
 EFIC’s website also includes an archive of all Category A transactions it has considered.

-Anyone can comment on EFIC’s potential involvement in a Category A transaction using the methods shown on EFIC’s website.
+Anyone can comment on EFIC’s potential involvement in a Category A transaction located outside Australia using the methods shown on EFIC’s website.
 EFIC acknowledges receipt of submissions and considers them in its due diligence for a transaction.

 In accordance with the Common Approaches, where a transaction involves EFIC re-insuring another OECD export credit agency (ECA), EFIC may rely on the disclosure undertaken by that ECA.